-\ Schedules are intended to show information for ten years.
-Additional years will be disclosed as they become available.
+^{} Schedules are intended to show information for 10 years.
+Additional years will be disclosed as they become available, in future years.

-BOROUGH OF AMBLER REQUIRED SUPPLEMENTARY INFORMATION - SCHEDULE OF FUNDING PROGRESS AND SCHEDULE OF EMPLOYER CONTRIBUTIONS - OTHER POSTEMPLOYMENT BENEFITS PLAN DECEMBER 31, 2016 (UNAUDITED)
+BOROUGH OF AMBLER REQUIRED SUPPLEMENTARY INFORMATION - SCHEDULE OF FUNDING PROGRESS AND SCHEDULE OF EMPLOYER CONTRIBUTIONS - OTHER POSTEMPLOYMENT BENEFITS PLAN DECEMBER 31, 2017 (UNAUDITED)